euberdeveloper/mongoback/README.md

 ### Specify the mongodb connection

-This will export all the collections in `mongodb://myhost:27017`:
+*This will export all the collections in `mongodb://myhost:27017`.*

 ```js
 const { mongoExport } = require('mongoback');